 The Forum noted that this case highlights the importance of the Think.Check.Submit. initiative, which provides tools to help researchers identify trusted journals for their research.

 Another suggestion was to threaten legal action—the predatory journal may back down if legal action is threatened.

 The editor conveyed the Forum’s advice to the author.
 She sent another letter via certified mail to the predatory journal, but it was returned unopened (as no one was present at the address to accept the letter).
 She did not threaten legal action because her university’s legal counsel would not endorse that approach and she was unable to obtain a response from anyone at the journal via phone, email or certified letter in order to communicate that threat effectively.
 However, she then sent a message to the publisher of the predatory journal: “Immediately remove my article from your website.
-If you do not do so immediately, I will take legal action.
-I will also lodge a complaint with the Federal Trade Commission, which is already taking you to court”.
+If you do not do so immediately, I will take legal action”.
 The publisher responded by asking her for the article title and associated journal.
 The author provided this information and indicated she would proceed with legal action if the article was not removed from the journal’s website by a given date.
 She will now proceed with submission to a legitimate journal, and the editor of the legitimate journal is comfortable that duplicate publication is no longer a problem.